 - Learning feature can be hit or miss for some users

 Nest vs. the rest

 The Nest has been on the market for over half a decade.
 The competition has had time to catch up, and nowadays Nest is best understood in the context of what it does vs. what the competition does.

-We consider the Nest’s primary competition in 2018 to be the ecobee4 (read our ecobee4 review) and its secondary competition to be the hordes of lower-priced WiFi enabled thermostats aimed at the market the Nest created – but isn’t quite catering to for whatever reason.
-These lower-priced competitors include the Nest Thermostat E, the ecobee 3 lite, and the Emerson Sensi line of products.
+Lower-priced alternatives include the Nest Thermostat E (which seems to be going to a “contractor install only” availability model), the ecobee 3 lite, and the Emerson Sensi line of products.
 All of these thermostats can be accessed via a smartphone app, integrate with home automation systems such as Amazon’s Alexa and Google Assistant, and install with ease.